Aracari in Peru – Our Approach

 VISIT | DONATE

+Marisol was on the committee for The Inca Ball 2010 for SOS Children in Peru, a fund raising initiative for SOS Aldeas Infantiles in Juliaca, one of the most impoverished regions in Peru; Marisol personally visited the project in August 2010.
 The Ball, which aims to support the community by providing funds to build 12 new houses, was held in London in November 2010.

-feeds breakfast to up to 600 people in the village of Yanque in the Colca Canyon; we always try to encourage our clients in the region to visit there and donate to the mission.
-Mother Antonia sadly passed away in 2010, read our tribute here: A Tribute to Madre Antonia, “The lady of the Colca Canyon”
+The mission of our friend Mother Antonia feeds breakfast to up to 650 people in the village of Yanque in the Colca Canyon; we always try to encourage our clients in the region to visit there and donate to the mission.
+Mother Antonia sadly passed away in 2010, Read our tribute here: A Tribute to Madre Antonia, “The lady of the Colca Canyon”

-on the Southern coast of Peru which was badly damaged in the 2007 earthquake.
+We give donations to victims of environmental crisis, such as that to the Hacienda Arona on the Southern coast of Peru which was badly damaged in the 2007 earthquake.

-. a beautiful historic seventeenth century house in the Centre of Lima and the home of the presidential Prado family for over two centuries.
+We have taken concrete steps to support the preservation of Lima’s architectural heritage with the restoration of Casa Prado, a beautiful historic seventeenth century house in the Centre of Lima and the home of the presidential Prado family for over two centuries.
 The house was listed as one of the top 100 most endangered sites 2008 by the World Monuments Fund and Marisol was personally involved in its restoration.